Arizona Debt Relief

 Home » Credit Card Debt Relief » Credit Counseling » Arizona Debt Relief Programs & Resources

-If you live in Arizona, you can’t help but notice the home construction; you live in the sixth fastest-growing state in America.
+If you live in Arizona, you can’t help but notice the home construction; you live in the seventh fastest-growing state in America.

 But moving somewhere and thriving there can be two different stories.
 For all its natural attractions and ambiance, the Grand Canyon State has its economic challenges.
-While it’s cost of living is close to the national average, Arizona has the nation’s eighth highest poverty rate and eighth lowest personal income.
+Arizona is tied for the third highest average debt-to-income ratio in the nation according to the Federal Reserve.
+The average credit card debt for Arizona’s 7.4 million adults in 2023 was $6,497.

 Debt Relief Options for Arizona Residents